As a best practice, Symantec recommends that all customers add "

 Adding the Email Security.cloud servers to the SPF record to the protected domain can prevent various mail routing issues, such as those that arise when one customer of Email Security.cloud sends an email message to another customer of Email Security.cloud and the sender has specified "Hard Fail", i.e., "-all" for action under their SPF Record.

-For example, if you send an outbound emails to another customer domain which has SPF Check turned on.
-Here is what will happen:
+For example, if you send an outbound emails to another customer domain which has SPF Check turned on, the following occurs:

 The above example gives you an idea why it is critical to have SPF Record of Symanctec.Cloud Email Servers included if you have chosen to use a hard fail as the action for your SPF Record.